bheap/scala-silk/README.md

 Without a view, or views, there is no website or webapp or set of web services.
 Views are the epicentre with Silk.

-In Silk we like like all views to be constructed to they render independently from the template.
+In Silk we like like all views to be constructed so they render independently from the template.
 Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'silk-view'.

-## Setup

-### The easy way

-Ensure silk.jar and silk are in ~/bin.

-    >silk spin

-This will wrap and bundle your site, the output of which will be in the 'site' folder.

-### The hard way
+### Components

-So, now we understand Silk templates and views, how do we run our site ?
-Simple, we transform components, views and templates, and mix them all together with a simple tool, 'pipelines'.
-The default pipeline is called the ViewDrivenPipeline.
-It makes several assumptions to really bootstrap development.

-    >cd $SILK_HOME
-    >sbt
-    >project silk-kernel
-    >console
-    >com.bheap.silk.pipeline.ViewDrivenPipeline
-    >ViewDrivenPipeline.process

-Now check your views... peachy hey ?
-You can do this as many times as you like... just update your template, and repeat.

-Now, lets run the site.

-    >cd $SILK_HOME
-    >sbt
-    >project silk-kernel
-    >run
+Components provide a means to build sites out of reusable lego like blocks of content.
+Your Silk generated site may have an example of a component.
+Again components start with a valid html and body element, and contain an element with an id something like 'silk-component:static/simple'.

+This specifies a component which exists in a directory called 'static' which is itself called 'simple'.

 ## Features